History highlights of The Simon Foundation for Continence from Past to Present:

-The Foundation is established and then incorporated on 5 July 1983 in Chicago, Illinois, USA.
+The Foundation is established in 1982 and incorporated on 5 July 1983 in Chicago, Illinois, USA.

 Managing Incontinence: A Guide to Living with Loss of Bladder Control (now in its 6th edition) is the first book ever written for the layperson on the topic of incontinence.
 Managing Incontinence was re-edited and published in Canada, England and Australia, and translated into Spanish and Japanese.
 Over 100,000 copies have been sold worldwide.